Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

+Coming back to earlier work which used hybrids of methods,~\citet{caoAlgorithmStereoVision2022} combine SfS with a classical stereo algorithm for stereo MIS, again demonstrating the benefits of joint methods.
+Pushing classical methods further forward,~\citet{songBDISBayesianDense2023} use conditional random fields and a coarse-to fine methodology, similar to LibELAS but with faster performance.
+Their method does not require a GPU.
+On an i5-9400 CPU, inference takes 72ms for \((1280,720)\) sized images.
+For comparison, with the same setup along with an NVIDIA 1080 Ti, LibELAS takes 291ms~\cite{geigerEfficientLargeScaleStereo2011}, and PSMNet takes 566ms~\cite{changPyramidStereoMatching2018}).

 Bringing in more modern machine learning, contrastive learning also improves endoscopic stereo when used in combination with photometric loss, outperforming other self-supervised models~\citep{tukraStereoDepthEstimation2022}.
-Finally,~\citet{weiStereoDenseScene2023} use a pre-trained HSM-Net and then fine tune it on the SERV-CT dataset.
-Their goal is to perform localization and 3D reconstruction of dense scenes.
+Machine learning in MCV has also had a recent growth in the use of transformers, multitask models and foundation models as well. \cite{longEDSSREfficientDynamic2021} use a stereo transformer to estimate depth, and then reconstruct a 3D scene with a surfel based model. \cite{psychogyiosMSDESISMultitaskStereo2022} design a model that uses shared features for estimating both depth and instrument segmentation to result in improved performance.
+In foundation models, specifically DINOv2~\citep{oquabDINOv2LearningRobust2023}, \cite{cuiSurgicalDINOAdapterLearning2024} adapt and fine tune DINOv2 using Low Rank Adaptation (LoRA,~\cite{huLoRALowRankAdaptation2021}) for surgery.
+This is trained using a ground truth split from the SCARED dataset.

-In brief, many different methods exist for stereo depth, but most of the baseline networks come from computer vision field.
+In brief, many different methods exist for stereo depth in MCV, with most of the baseline networks coming from the broader computer vision field.
 The gap that MCV algorithms fill compared to broader CV is primarily how to train and design losses for the visual appearance in MCV scenes along with designing models to incorporate priors from this environment.